Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 This issue will be addressed in an upcoming release.

-Logical replication and autosuspend
+Logical replication and scale to zero

 SELECT *